SimpleITK Images, They're Physical Objects

 extract_size = list(file_reader.GetSize())

-extract_size[-1] = extract_size[-1]//parts
+extract_size[-1] = extract_size[-1] // parts

-current_index = [0]*file_reader.GetDimension()
+current_index = [0] * file_reader.GetDimension()

 for i in range(parts):

-if i == (parts-1): # last region may be smaller than the standard extract region
+): # last region may be smaller than the standard extract region

 extract_size[-1] = image_size[-1] - current_index[-1]